Xilinx/AUP-ZU3/docs/index.md

 # AUP-ZU3 development board

-The AUP-ZU3 is a Xilinx Zynq Ultrascale+ development board, designed to be used with the [PYNQ](http://www.pynq.io/) framework.
+The AUP-ZU3 is a AMD Zynq Ultrascale+ development board, designed to be used with the [PYNQ](http://www.pynq.io/) framework.
 The board has the following features:

 * Zynq Ultrascale+ XCZU3EG
 * 4GB or 8GB DDR4